-Are you planning a trip to the Big Island for 2024 and want to start working on your Hawaii itinerary?
-Check out these awesome things to do on the Big Island with kids!
+Are you planning a trip to the Big Island for 2025 and want to start working on your Hawaii itinerary?
+Check out these awesome things to do on the Big Island with family!

-Are you planning a trip to the Big Island with kids and want to find the best kid-friendly attractions, activities, restaurants, and more?
-You’ve come to the right place!
+Are you planning a trip to the Big Island and want to find the best kid-friendly attractions, activities, restaurants, and more?
+You’ve come to the right place because this blog is full of fun things to do on the Big Island with family!

-The Big Island is home to some amazing adventures that will thrill your whole family.
-From exploring lava tubes at Hawaii Volcanoes National Park or hiking through lush rainforest trails at Akaka Falls State Park or swimming next to dolphins at Dolphin Quest.
+The entire island is home to some incredible adventures that will thrill your whole family, from exploring lava tubes at Hawaii Volcanoes National Park, hiking through lush rainforest trails at Akaka Falls State Park, or swimming next to dolphins at Dolphin Quest.

 There are so many fun things for families like yours (and mine) on this island paradise.

-I’m excited for you because I know how much fun it can be when you have a great guide who knows where all of these hidden gems are hiding!
+I’m excited for you because I know how much fun it can be when you have an excellent guide who knows where all of these hidden gems are hiding!

-So let me help make your vacation an unforgettable one by giving you my personal recommendations on what not to miss while visiting each area of this incredible island.
+Let me help make your family vacation an unforgettable one by sharing my personal recommendations on what not to miss while visiting each area of this incredible island.

-Keep scrolling for my top 25 things to do in Kona, Hilo, and all across the Island of Hawaii.
+Keep scrolling for my top 25 things to do in Kona, Hilo, and all across the Hawaiian Islands.

 Need help planning?
 Save time and money with this Big Island with Kids guidebook!